 Eardrops or olive oil drops should not be used if the eardrum has burst, and they will not help an ear infection.

-If you or your child has an ear infection, you should avoid getting the affected ear wet.
+If you or your child has an ear infection, you should avoid putting objects in the ear, such as cotton buds, or getting the affected ear wet.

 Common causes of earache